JoseMGuerra/Flask-SQLAlchemy-Task-Manager/README.md

 - Add a new file to the templates directory

-        By making a copy of add_category.html  and change all necessary wording to edit.
+        By making a copy of the add_category.html file and changing all necessary wording to edit.

         ie: edit_category.html, action="{{ url_for('edit_category') }}", etc...